Magento 2 Web Analytics: Select the Right Tracking Stack

 General recommendations based on our experience that reflect Magento 2 analytics best practices:

-• If you are not sure you need Mixpanel, try the free plan or log a few key events manually.
+- If you are not sure you need Mixpanel, try the free plan (currently capped at 1 million events/month) or log a few key events manually.

 Magento 2 web analytics is not about the number of reports, but the quality of answers to your business questions.
 What was the user looking for on the page?
 Why did they not complete the purchase?
 How does behavior change after a redesign?
 To get these insights, you need more than a single tool; you need a full toolkit.

 Think in terms of a stack: traffic analytics (GA4), event-based product analytics (Mixpanel/Amplitude), and in-page behavioral analysis (Hotjar/Clarity).
-Together, they provide the most complete picture, from where a visitor came from to why they did not buy.
+Together, they provide the most complete picture, from where a visitor came to why they didn't buy.

 Start collecting data from day one, even if you are not yet sure how you will use it.
 This will let you make informed decisions when they matter most.